-Incredulity is an argument of scepticism about a certain point of view, and the evolutionist and atheist are not innocent of using such an argument.
-Incredulity, doubt and scepticism about God and special creation, are implicit in every naturalistic explanation about abiogenesis and many other facets of their viewpoints.
+Incredulity is an argument of skepticism about a certain point of view, and the evolutionist and atheists are not innocent of using such an argument.
+Incredulity, doubt, and skepticism about God and special creation are implicit in every naturalistic explanation about abiogenesis and many other facets of their viewpoints.

 This kind of arguments are frequent :